-Besides special events like lectures, book signings, and an American Girl tea party complete with dolls and books, the Anderson House participates in the annual Dupont Kalorama Museums Consortium museum walk weekend in early June, where several museums in the Dupont Circle neighborhood offer free activities to visitors, such as live music, food, exhibits, and more.
+Besides special events like lectures and book signings, the Anderson House participates in the annual Dupont Kalorama Museums Consortium museum walk weekend in early June, where several museums in the Dupont Circle neighborhood offer free activities to visitors, such as live music, food, exhibits, and more.
 The Anderson House also hosts concerts throughout the year; consult the calendar to see all public events.

 Things to Do Nearby

 For more attractions in the neighborhood, consider visiting priceless works of art at The Phillips Collection, which is just a three-minute walk away.
 Woodrow Wilson House is another historic mansion in the area that's worth visiting as well.
 Or take a walk down Embassy Row on Massachusetts Avenue from Dupont Circle toward the National Cathedral to see the world without leaving Dupont Circle via the stately embassies.

 Plan Your Visit